-CONTACT CFO: You can contact the Court Funds Office to enquire about a child's court settlement account or a payment you made.
+You can contact the Court Funds Office to enquire about a child's court settlement account or a payment you made.
 They also deal with complaints about their services.

-CFO ACCOUNTS: Managing money in Court Funds Office accounts is a responsibility for deputies.
+The process of managing money in Court Funds Office accounts is a responsibility for deputies.
 Discover how deposits, withdrawals, and investments work and how to close an account.

-ACCESS TO FUNDS: If you can manage your own finances you can get your money from the Court Funds Office account.
+If you can manage your own finances you can get your money from the Court Funds Office account.
 Find out how to get court funds money if you recover mental capacity.

-TURNING 18: You can access money in your Court Funds Office account once you reach 18.
+You can access money in your Court Funds Office account once you reach 18.
 Find out what will happen to your court funds money after turning 18 years old.